-When a massive asteroid hits the Moon it has a knock on effect for the Earth as not only do clouds of fragments start breaking through the atmosphere but it cause the Moon to crack.
-With data showing that a huge chunk of the Moon could split off and head to Earth causing a new Ice Age the ASI recruit demolitions expert John Redding (Stephen Baldwin - Jesse Stone: Night Passage) to use his knowledge of precision explosions to see if they can prevent the Moon from splitting in two.
+When a massive asteroid hits the Moon it has a knock on effect for the Earth as not only do clouds of fragments start breaking through the atmosphere but it causes the Moon to crack.
+With data showing that a huge chunk of the Moon could split off and plummet to Earth, causing a new Ice Age, the ASI recruit demolitions expert John Redding (Stephen Baldwin - Jesse Stone: Night Passage) to use his knowledge of precision explosions to see if they can prevent the Moon from splitting in two.

-To put it simply "Earthstorm" is an "Armageddon" rip-off, we may have the slight difference that following an asteroid hitting the moon it is cracking up and endangering the Earth what follows is in the same manner.
-Where we had Bruce Willis as drilling expert in "Armageddon" we have Stephen Baldwin as a demolitions expert who is recruited to help save the world by going to the moon and using his knowledge of explosions to try and stop it from splitting in two.
-Yes it really is that daft and that similar to "Armageddon" and whilst we get subplots from demolition man John Redding having been a workaholic since his wife death to scientist Dr. Lana Gale having issues with Government advisor Victor Stevens it is simple stuff.
+To put it simply "Earthstorm" is an "Armageddon" rip-off, we may have the slight difference that following an asteroid hitting the moon it is cracking up and endangering the Earth what follows is very similar.
+Where we had Bruce Willis as a drilling expert in "Armageddon" we have Stephen Baldwin as a demolitions expert who is recruited to help save the world by going to the moon and using his knowledge of explosions to try and stop it from splitting in two.
+Yes "Earthstorm" really is that daft and whilst we get subplots from demolition man John Redding having been a workaholic since his wife died to a scientist, Dr. Lana Gale, having issues with Government advisor Victor Stevens.
+Which means it is simple stuff.

 Talking of the meteor storm well this is one of the worst bits of action I have ever seen as an astronaut flies the space shuttle through the meteors with a single joystick, not only that she dodges the meteors and rotates the shuttle 360 degrees as if it was a fighter plane.
-It's laughable but then so much of "Earthstorm" is from are introduction to Redding as he risks his life in a building he is blowing up to the tension between Lana Gale and Victor Stevens.
-And in some ways that is the movies saving grace because it becomes so corny with some really cheesy, macho BS dialogue that you end up laughing and enjoying it for everything which is bad about it.
-And there is a lot which is bad which will make you laugh right up until the credits roll.
+It's laughable but then so much of "Earthstorm" is laughable from are introduction to Redding as he risks his life in a building he is blowing up to the tension between two other characters.
+And in some ways that is the movie's saving grace because it becomes so corny with some really cheesy, macho BS dialogue that you end up laughing and enjoying it for everything which is bad about it.
+And there is a lot in "Earthstorm" which is bad which will make you laugh right up until the credits roll.